jbatonnet/Rinkhals/README.md

 - https://github.com/basvd/Rinkhals.WebUI (a web interface for Rinkhals)

 Instructions on how to install or develop apps are on the other repo as well.

-## How to uninstall Rinkhals

-1. **Disable Rinkhals** by disabling from the touch UI or by creating a .disable-rinkhals file on a USB drive or at this location: /useremain/rinkhals/.disable-rinkhals
-2. **Reboot your printer**, it will boot the stock firmware
-3. If you want, you can **delete Rinkhals** by deleting the /useremain/rinkhals directory

 <p align="center">